Table of Contents Show

 National Monument, Russell Cave in Northeast Alabama, recognized in May 1961, is listed under one of the National Parks in Alabama and is governed by National Park Service.

-Excavated artifacts in the museum are a sneak-peak of prehistoric lifestyle and culture in the cave shelter.
+Excavated artifacts in the museum are a sneak peek at the prehistoric lifestyle and culture in the cave shelter.
 The aesthetic trail along the boardwalk leads to the entrance of archaic history.

-The serene park drifts an eye towards the diverse birds and wandering animals enhancing the rich flora and fauna along the adventurous hiking trail of 1.2 miles.
+The serene park drifts an eye toward the diverse birds and wandering animals enhancing the rich flora and fauna along the adventurous hiking trail of 1.2 miles.

 Traces of history plus recreational activities and an ideal reserved picnic spot are the best getaway to the National Parks in Alabama.

 9. Muscle Shoals National Heritage Area

 As per the wish of local communities, to strengthen the cultural aspects and quality of life of Muscle Shoals, legislation was signed in 2002.